 Injured by an IVC Filter?

-If you received an IVC Filter and subsequently developed complications, you may wish to explore your legal options.
+If you were implanted with an IVC Filter to prevent blood clots and subsequently developed complications, you may wish to explore your legal options.

 About IVC Filters